ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-us.md

 ### Delete a domain name from a platform

-If you would like to remove a domain name from your Exchange or Email Pro service, you will need to check that it is not linked to email accounts, aliases, resources, shared accounts (only on Exchange), groups, external contacts, or footers that are still configured.
+If you would like to remove a domain name from your Exchange service, you will need to check that it is not linked to email accounts, aliases, resources, shared accounts (only on Exchange), groups, external contacts, or footers that are still configured.
 In this case, you will need to **link these accounts to another domain name** on your platform, or **delete** them.

 > [!warning]
 >